top of page

 Complete Fractions: Improper fractions with the same number in the numerator and denominator.
 Complete fractions are equal to one.

-When answering questions that require a fraction answer, the fraction must be simplified unless instructed not to.
 To simplify a fraction, you must divide the numerator and denominator by their greatest common factor (GCF).

 .png)